agonzalezro/polo/README.md

 library](https://github.com/russross/blackfriday) is supported here.
 The only difference is that I am adding some metadata to the files.

-This metadata is using exactly the same format than the one used on Pelican, but we don't care about all of it (if you do, let me know and I can think on adding it).
+This metadata is using exactly the same format than the one used on Pelican or Jekyll, but we don't support exactly the same keys.
+If you thing that some of the keys that they support and we don't are needed, please, [create an issue](https://github.com/agonzalezro/polo/issues/new) or send a pull request.

 Supported tags:

 - **title**: if it's not on the metadata info, the first line is going to be used to create it.